 In RFID applications that are simply grouped as “Identify”, RFID is used for only one purpose: to identify a tagged item.

 If this is your first time learning about RFID, or if you need a refresher, checkout our beginner’s guide to RFID.

 Identify individual DVDs to dispense and collect.

 Verify an outgoing package matches a customer’s ecommerce order.

 Most RFID applications that are using RFID to identify are really using RFID technology to verify that the item’s RFID tag has the correct or matching EPC number as a corresponding EPC number.
 For instance:

 - RFID Authentication & RFID Kiosk applications use RFID in order to authenticate a product in a pre-existing database.

 - RFID Shipment/Order Verification and Vehicle Identification applications use RFID to determine if the scanned item is correct in reference to an order or shipment.

-- Kiosks - Identify a product, object, or person at an easy-to-use kiosk in order to help customers faster and more efficiently.
+Identify a product, object, or person at an easy-to-use kiosk for a faster and more efficient experience.